octavian-titeica-sv/Rabobank-Assignment/README.md

   - This layer contains the classes used to read and parse an input file.
   - CSVFileReader class reads an input file and exposes its contents as a list of strings, each element of the list representing a line from the provided input file.
-  - UserBuilder class holds the purpose of building an user based on a line provided by CSVFileReader.
+  - UserCSVParser class holds the purpose of building an user based on a line provided by CSVFileReader.
 As its name suggests, this class relies on builder pattern.

 # App